 Re-thinking organised criminality

-Professor John Brocklesby, who heads Victoria’s School of Management, says that type of organised criminality is much harder to pinpoint.
+Professor John Brocklesby says that type of organised criminality is much harder to pinpoint.

-After previous research with the United Kingdom’s Serious Organised Crime Agency, John knows exactly the sort of challenges posed by this new era of organised crime.
+After previous research with the United Kingdom’s Serious Organised Crime Agency, he knows exactly the sort of challenges posed by this new era of organised crime.

-“Likewise, on the policing side, there are groups like financial institutions, tax officials, neighbourhood watch and survelliance via social media,” he says.
+"Likewise, on the policing side, there are groups like financial institutions, tax officials, neighbourhood watch and survelliance via social media," Prof Brocklesby says.

-Considering organised criminality in this way requires a different view of crime fighting beyond traditional surveillance and apprehension, which is where John’s expertise in management science and organisational studies comes in.
+Considering organised criminality in this way requires a different view of crime fighting beyond traditional surveillance and apprehension, which is where this researcher's expertise in management science and organisational studies comes in.

-The professor is currently working with academics and industry stakeholders examining inter-agency law enforcement collaboration.
-Through John’s membership of a Europol-based expert advisory panel, some of this work is channelled through to the European Union’s law enforcement agency that fights serious international crime in Europe.
+Prof Brocklesby is currently working with academics and industry stakeholders examining inter-agency law enforcement collaboration.
+Through his membership of a Europol-based expert advisory panel, some of this work is channelled through to the European Union's law enforcement agency that fights serious international crime in Europe.